Mr G Jones

 Each learner will therefore study four areas of content:

 - In-depth knowledge and understanding of product design.

 - In-depth skills for one of product design.

 Typical projects include a practical outcome, which combine traditional manufacturing methods and new technologies such as CAD/CAM.
 Product Design projects will focus upon design tasks such as radios, clocks, trophies, jewellery, children’s toys, storage and furniture.
-If you enjoyed the practical projects taught by Mr A. Price and Mr G.W.
-Jones in years 7, 8 and 9 then you will find this course challenging and rewarding.
+If you enjoyed the practical projects taught by Mr G.W.
+Jones, Mrs T Owen and Mr T Turner in years 7, 8 and 9 then you will find this course challenging and rewarding.
 It will develop your skills in design, making, innovation, and information technology.
 It is the ideal preparation for our successful AS and A level course in years 12 and 13.